 Throughout the recent economic recession the green sector kept booming.
 And as the nation recovers and more people go back to work, it seems the industry has ramped up its hiring even more.
 There are approximately 3.1 million green jobs in the United States, according to the Economic Policy Institute (EPI), and more jobs come online every day.

 The second quarter of 2013 brought a record 40,000 new green jobs to the market as shown in a recent report by the Environmental Entrepreneurs, a clear indicator that growth in 2013 would surpass the 110,000 green jobs added in 2012.
-It’s obvious the clean energy sector will continue on its high growth trajectory as the Solar Foundation just announced a 20 percent increase in employment in the solar industry in the last year.
+It’s obvious the clean energy sector will continue on its high growth trajectory as the commercial solar system foundation just announced a 20 percent increase in employment in the solar industry in the last year.
 With an ever-improving success story, it leaves one to wonder: What’s driving the success of clean energy jobs?

 Government impact on clean jobs